docker/compose/README.md

 | networking     | Providing network functionality to containers along with configuring their network namespaces | in     |                                                                                                              |
 | build          | Building images as a first class API                                                          | out    | Build is a higher level tooling feature and can be implemented in many different ways on top of containerkit |
 | volumes        | Provide primitives for volumes and persistent storage                                         |        |                                                                                                              |

+containerkit is scoped to a single host.
+It can be used to builds things like a node agent that launches containers but does not have any concepts of a distributed system.

+Also things like service discovery are out of scope even though networking is in scope. containerkit should provide the primitives to create, add, remove, or manage network interfaces for a container but ip allocation, discovery, and DNS should be handled at higher layers.

 ## Copyright and license